How to Help Your Elderly Parents Make the Decision to Move to a Retirement Village

 Help your parents to make the unknown, known.
 Information is powerful.
 Help them to be informed as this will build up their confidence and ability to face the future.
 Together you will add a new chapter to your family’s story.
 Click here for an article that provides the positives of when to move to a retirement community.

-But above all else, be the kind of child you hope your own children will be one day to you.
-Follow us on Facebook for insight into how Clear Path can help you.
+And above all else — be the kind of child you hope your own children will be one day.
+This is one of the greatest gifts you can give a parent.